Step 1: Understand the Basics

 • Backtesting also helps validate your risk management parameters, such as stop-loss and take-profit levels.
 Ensure that these safeguards align with your overall risk tolerance and capital allocation strategy.

-When you’re ready to move from paper trading to live trading, start with a small amount of capital.
+When you're ready for live trading, start with a small amount of capital.
 This initial phase is a crucial transition as you begin executing real trades in the market.
-Ensure you closely monitor your algorithm’s performance and be prepared for potential adjustments.
+Ensure you closely monitor your algorithm's performance and be prepared for potential adjustments.

 An algorithmic trading program is an ongoing process that requires constant monitoring and optimisation.
 Keep a watchful eye on your algorithm's performance, making adjustments as market conditions change.
 It's essential to adapt and refine your strategy to maintain its effectiveness over time.